 In a nutshell, they are small cracks caused by your day-to-day activities.
 Eating, in particular.
-Over time, the forces you exert when you can generate those grooves in your teeth.
+Over time, the forces you exert when you chew and bite into foods can generate those grooves in your teeth.
 What are craze lines, then, but a natural consequence of your eating habits?

 When you think about grinding your teeth, you might think of the harmful type—bruxism.
 And this type of tooth grinding does have its share of oral health consequences.
-When you grind your teeth in this way, you make your teeth prone to tooth enamel wear, which predisposes it to other issues.
-These problems include cracked teeth and susceptibility to tooth decay.
+When you grind your teeth in this way, you make your teeth prone to tooth enamel wear, which predisposes your pearly whites to other issues.
+These problems include craze lines, cracked teeth, and susceptibility to tooth decay.

-But when we focus too much on bruxism, we might forget how essential grinding your teeth can be.
-Particularly when it comes to eating.
-While bruxism, without a doubt, is harmful to your oral health, chewing your food plays an essential role in getting the nutrients necessary to it.
+But when we focus too much on bruxism, we might forget how essential grinding your teeth can be when it comes to eating.
+While bruxism, without a doubt, is harmful to your oral health, chewing your food plays an essential role in getting the necessary nutrients.
 But much like any friction, they can still make a mark on your tooth enamel.
 And as you grow, you might find them growing all-the-more prominent with age.

 But there are other ways these lines form.
 For one, if you use your teeth to rip open objects, you might be more prone to getting them than those who don’t.

 It is often considered stress-relieving.
-In fact, about 50 percent of children from 10- 18-years-old engage in nail-biting.
+In fact, about 50 percent of children from 10- to 18-years-old engage in nail-biting.
 Considering the habit frequently stops by age 30, fewer individuals bite their nails later in life.
-Additionally, the habit of nail biting is said to be an oral compulsive habit or a parafunctional activity of a body part.
+Additionally, the habit of nail-biting is said to be an oral compulsive habit or a parafunctional activity of a body part.

 You think biting your nails is only bad for your hands?
 Think again.
-Nail biting can chip, crack, or break your teeth, causing damage to your smile and oral health.
-It can also cause jaw problems, gingival injury, and malocclusion of the anterior teeth.
+Nail-biting can chip, crack, or break your teeth, causing damage to your smile and oral health.
+And, yes, biting your nails can also cause craze lines!
+It can additionally cause jaw problems, gingival injury, and malocclusion of the anterior teeth.
 Pinworms and bacteria buried on the nail’s surface can be transferred from the anus to the mouth that can lead to infection.